faceyspacey/react-universal-component/README.md

 - `onError` is a callback called if async imports fail.
 It does not apply to sync requires.

 - `onLoad` is a callback function that receives the *entire* module.
 It allows you to export and put to use things other than your `default` component export, like reducers, sagas, etc. E.g: `onLoad: module => store.replaceReducer({ ...otherReducers, foo: module.fooReducer })`.
 It's fired directly before the component is rendered so you can setup any reducers/etc it depends on.
-Unlike `onAfterChange`, it's only fired the first time the module is received. *Also note*: it will fire on the server, so do `if (!isServer)` if you have to.
+Unlike `onAfter`, it's only fired the first time the module is received. *Also note*: it will fire on the server, so do `if (!isServer)` if you have to.

 - `minDelay` is essentially the minimum amount of time the `loading` component will always show for.
 It's good for enforcing silky smooth animations, such as during a 500ms sliding transition.
 It insures the re-render won't happen until the animation is complete.
 It's often a good idea to set this to something like 300ms even if you don't have a transition, just so the loading spinner shows for an appropriate amount of time without jank.